 The Online Master of Science in Health Informatics

 Those interested in one of the previously discussed careers should consider the University of Illinois at Chicago’s online Master of Science in Health Informatics.
-UIC is experienced in delivering online education which offers you convience and flexibility.
-We have been providing our MSHI curriculum 100% online since 2006. .
+The curriculum is completely online, allowing for convenient flexibility.
+It covers industry-relevant trends including not only healthcare management but also useful government regulations and clinical trends.

-Students are provided with the technical skills they can apply to work in the healthcare industry through valuable courses such as the following:
+Students are provided with the technical skills they need thanks to valuable courses such as the following:

 Additionally, course work, such as Management of Health Care Communication Systems, gives students the ability to take on senior roles, enabling them to advance to higher-paid positions.
 With a strong technical basis and the confidence to lead others, graduates are well equipped to climb the career ladder.
 Learn more about the online Master of Science in Health Informatics today.